danielisaila90/Manual_Testing_Portofolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

-It will be done by generating periodic reports that reflect the current status of the test.
 The execution report below was generated after 50% of the test cases executed on 04/03/2023.
-     Test execution By Test Cycle

 ## 1.3 Test Analysis